onalius/tanzolang-core/docs/cli.md

-# Tanzo CLI Reference
+# TanzoLang CLI Tool

-The Tanzo CLI provides command-line tools for working with TanzoLang profiles.
+The TanzoLang CLI provides a command-line interface for working with TanzoLang profiles.
+It enables validation, simulation, and export operations on profile files.

 ## Installation

-The CLI is installed as part of the Python package:
+If you've installed the Python package, the CLI is automatically available:

 ```bash
 pip install tanzo-schema